andrewdansmarthome/smart_thermo_chip/README.md

 Lots on the to-do list.

 To-Do:
-- Test integration with RPi once re-structure is complete.
 - Add 10nf capacitor across sensor to ground to stabilize (and range correct) readings
 - ????
 - Profit

 Done:
+- Refactoring complete!!!
+- Test integration with RPi once re-structure is complete.
 - Restructure app to OO architecture broken out into classes.
 - Write Config method to get config from server
 - Write Scheduler method to get schedule from the server